Sjord/Sjord.github.io/_posts/2017-01-26-bypass-ip-block-with-x-forwarded-for-header.md

 ## Proxies

 If the visitor is using a proxy, the `REMOTE_ADDR` field will contain the address of the proxy instead of the visitor.
 To be able to see the address of the visitor, many proxies add a header to the request with this address.
-This header is names `X-Forwarded-For` and contains the IP address of the client that connected to the proxy.
+This header is named `X-Forwarded-For` and contains the IP address of the client that connected to the proxy.
 The web application can now check the `X-Forwarded-For` header to determine the IP address of the client.

 ## Bypassing the IP block